Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 5. Consider positively reframing your thoughts.

 According to the stress and development lab at Harvard University, “Positive reframing involves thinking about a negative or challenging situation in a more positive way.
-This could involve thinking about a benefit or upside to a negative situation that you had not considered.
+This could involve thinking about a benefit or upside to a negative situation you had not considered.
 Alternatively, it can involve identifying a lesson to be learned from a difficult situation.”

 Some examples of positive reframing may include: